sammilucia/TrelloX/README.md

 ## History
 ### 2018-05-16 version 1.0.48
+Release Candidate 2 of v1.0
+- Collapse Lists are now sync'd between browser sessions
+- Fixed collapsed Lists not always being remembering their state
-- Fixed # and @ tags were redrawing repeatedly
+- Fixed performance issue with # and @ tags redrawing repeatedly
 - Card number is now displayed on Card Detail View
 - Card numbers in Card Details now respects Numbers: button state
 - Transparency is now removed when a Card is edited to no longer be a header or separator Card